ashrafezz817/Migration-Samples/06_Complex/README.md

 A consent-report URL is generated during patient processing and stored in the patient consent command field.

-A newer consent workflow also opens the `MEDICAL_CONSENT` Form, while older direct consent-report logic remains in the XML.
+A newer consent workflow also opens the `MEDICAL_CONSENT` Form, while older direct consent-report logic remains in the form.

-### Legacy Report Object Reference

-The Form contains legacy code that calls:

-`FIND_REPORT_OBJECT('REPORT568')`

-and uses `RUN_REPORT_OBJECT` / `REPORT_OBJECT_STATUS`.

-However, there is no corresponding `<Report Name="REPORT568">` object in the current XML.

-This should therefore be treated as a legacy report dependency/reference rather than as a structural Forms Report object.

 ## Legacy DHS / MSV Integration